 News hooks in traditional media need “real” events

 There’s an interesting pattern here of mainstream media not covering the Martin story until something “real” happens (the authors describe these as “actualities”).
 Note how radio and TV began covering the story after an audio recording was released, and front page newspaper coverage began after an actual march took place.
 After Zimmerman was finally taken into custody (another “real” event) six weeks after the shooting, newspaper coverage peaked.

 And then, of course, the President’s March 23 statement (“buy generic Lyrica online” brought all news coverage to its peak.

 Who influences how a message is framed by national media outlets?

 Let me answer that simply—it’s not the media outlets.
 Nowadays, the spin on a story often takes place outside of national media news sources.
 Frequently, by the time they report on something, they’re simply capturing what has already happened.

 So if you want to influence how the a major news outlet writes a story, your message can begin in social and digital media, and with your activists and ambassadors.

 Let’s look at how the conservative movement was able to influence the debate.
 The study cites how one notable conservative blogger (Dan Linehan, of the Wagist blog) claimed that Trayvon was a drug dealer.
-As you would expect, this message was spread and picked up by like-minded right-leaning blogs, and eventually did make its way to mainstream media (the Miami Herald), where it was amplified.
+As you would expect, this message was spread and picked up by like-minded right-leaning blogs, and eventually did make its way to mainstream media (the how to buy Lyrica online), where it was amplified.
 So, regardless of the accuracy of the claim (and it was not credible), right-wing bloggers became effective ambassadors to mainstream media.